chuanw101/note-taker/README.md

 type "npm install" in terminal to install dependencies, required for this program to work

 ## Usage
-type "node server.js" in terminal to run server, go to http://localhost:3000 to view the site
+type "npm start" in terminal to run server, go to http://localhost:3000 to view the site alternatively just go to deployed link

 ## Contribution
 No need for contribution, solo project.